 We recommend photographing at this location rather than collecting, because the fossils are often too difficult to get out of the rocks and are also quite fragile.

-The cliffs at Skinningrove are of the Cleveland Ironstone Formation, which is from the Lower Lias of Pliensbachian age.
+The cliffs at Skinningrove are of the Cleveland Ironstone Formation, a sequence of marine ironstone seams interbedded with shale and siltstone, which is from the Lower Lias of Pliensbachian age.
 These are around 190myrs old and extremely hard.
 This is why the beach is full of large boulders.

 Common sense when collecting at all locations should be used and knowledge of tide times is essential.
 The tide can easily cut you off at Skinningrove, so double check tide times.
 The cliffs are also very tall and can fall at any time, so keep away from the base of the cliff.
 Take care when passing over the large boulders found all over the foreshore, which making walking difficult.